Rust for Linux

 Suitability of a crate

-Even if a library only depends on core and alloc, it may still not be usable within the kernel for other reasons.
+Even if a library only depends on core (and possibly alloc), it may still not be usable within the kernel for other reasons.

-For instance, its license may be incompatible, it may not support fallible allocations, the kernel may only need a very small subset of what it supports (even if it supports configuring out some of its features), the kernel may already provide the same functionality on the C side (which could be abstracted), etc.
+For instance, its license may be incompatible, its use of the Rust standard library alloc crate (if any) may not be easy to adapt to the kernel's alloc module, the kernel may only need a very small subset of what it supports (even if it supports configuring out some of its features), the kernel may already provide the same functionality on the C side (which could be abstracted), etc.

 On top of that, the code of a crate may require some changes to be adapted for the kernel anyway.
 For instance, adding SPDX license identifiers, removing a dependency, tweaking some code, enabling an unstable feature, etc.